Wenger confident Arsenal ready for Boro battle - Capital Sports

-LONDON, United Kingdom, Apr 16 – Arsene Wenger has insisted his Arsenal players have the character to halt a run of four successive away defeats when they visit Middlesbrough as they look to revive their bid to finish in the Premier League’s top four.
+London, United Kingdom, Apr 16 – Arsene Wenger has insisted his Arsenal players have the character to halt a run of four straight away defeats when they visit Middlesbrough on Monday looking to revive their bid to finish in the Premier League’s top four.

-Wenger’s team could be at 10 points off a place among the leading quartet by the time they kick-off at strugglers Middlesbrough on Monday if Liverpool win away to West Bromwich Albion on Sunday.
+Wenger’s team were left 10 points off a place among the leading quartet after Manchester City’s 3-0 victory at Southampton on Saturday followed by Liverpool’s 1-0 win away to West Bromwich Albion.

-But whatever the outcome of that match, Arsenal know they need a dramatic improvement if they are to qualify for the Champions League for a 21st successive season.
+The Gunners know they will need a dramatic improvement in their evening kick-of at struggling Boro if they are to qualify for the Champions League for a 21st successive season.

-Theo Walcott’s admission after that loss at Selhurst Park that Palace “wanted it more” reflected badly on a group of players who have lost their way and strengthened the belief of all those who believe veteran French manager Wenger should leave Arsenal when his contract expires art the end of the season.
+Theo Walcott’s admission after the Selhurst Park loss that Palace “wanted it more” reflected badly on a group of players who have lost their way and strengthened the belief of all those who believe veteran French manager Wenger should leave Arsenal when his contract expires art the end of the season.

 Jack Wilshere, the Arsenal midfielder currently on a season-long loan to Bournemouth, offered his view that the players must take their share of responsibility for the club’s current problems.